What is the Law Regarding Employment in Ridgefield?

 Employment law in Ridgefield covers relationships between employer and employees, and independent contractors.
 These laws govern issues in employment such as hiring, workplace disputes, and terminations A general understanding of Ridgefield employment laws is required for both the employee and their employer.

 Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
 So long as the reasons are not in violation of law, either the employee or the employer may end the position at any time under an "at-will" arrangement.
 Federal and state laws control the enforcement of employment clauses provisions for citizens of Ridgefield.

 Anti-Discrimination laws in Ridgefield

-Discriminating at any point of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Ridgefield residents.
-Individuals who live in the city of Ridgefield are required to follow laws which employers from discriminating based on particular classes.
-These classes include race, gender, disability, national origin, and age.
+Discriminating at any time of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Ridgefield residents.
+People who live and work in Ridgefield must follow laws which make it illegal to discriminate on the basis of particular categories.
+These categories include race, gender, age, national origin, and disability.

 An administrative agency such as the EEOC can hear discrimination claims.
 Furthermore, some lawyers specialize in claims for discrimination.